Residential Permit Parking District Program (RPPD)

 Department or DOT to allow vehicles to park in RPPDs on a temporary

-plate number of the vehicle that will display the pass.
-Vehicle
+*RPPD residents requesting an exemption pass must provide the license plate number of the vehicle that will display the pass.

-property owners who need to park in an RPPD to remodel or repair their
+non-resident property owners who need to park in an RPPD to remodel or

-property.
-The pass is to be displayed on the dashboard.
+repair their property.
+The pass is to be displayed on the front

 Note: RPPD restrictions do not apply to public agency vehicles or marked vehicles actively providing services or deliveries.